TheKnownPerson/HandController/README.md

 A: Left Movement

-Hold your left mouse button to turn your perspective horizontally and vertically!
+Hold your left mouse button and move it around to turn your perspective horizontally and vertically!

 ## How do I join rooms?
 planning to add a new feature that makes you join random lobbies but you'll have to do this at the moment: